-The north to south transfer across this boundary in the central belt of Scotland shows a rise throughout the years of this statement, due primarily to contracted renewable energy developments in the north of Scotland.
-As a consequence, the required capability rises to a level in excess of the current capability indicating a strong need for reinforcement.
+The north to south transfer across this boundary in the central belt of Scotland shows a rise through the years of this statement, due primarily to contracted renewable energy developments in the north of Scotland.
+The required capability rises to a level in excess of the current capability, indicating a strong need for reinforcement.
+The extent of this rise in later years is reduced as a result of some existing generation becoming non-contributory.

-SPT intend to complete two stages of reinforcement within the seven-year period.
-The first stage will enhance the thermal capability of the Longannet to Easterhouse and Longannet to Clyde's Mill 275kV circuits via switchgear replacement at Easterhouse and Clyde's Mill 275kV substations.
-A series reactor will be installed on the Windyhill to Neilston 275kV circuit.
-The second stage will include thermal uprating/ reconfiguration of a number of 275kV circuits and installation of reactive compensation at Kincardine and Denny North 275kV substations.
+Works to reinforce this boundary are in the construction phase.
+These works will enhance the thermal capability of the Longannet to Easterhouse and Longannet to Clyde's Mill 275kV circuits via switchgear replacement at Easterhouse and Clyde's Mill 275kV substations.
+A series reactor will be installed at Windyhill 275kV Substation on the Neilston 275kV circuit.

-Together with a second 400/275kV transformer at Strathaven and additional reactive compensation plant, which are not yet sanctioned, the works described above will deliver a boundary capability of approximately 4000MW.
+Together with a second 400/275kV transformer at Strathaven and additional reactive compensation plant (which are not yet sanctioned), the works described above will deliver a boundary capability of approximately 3850MW by 2011/12.